It takes time to settle when moving off the grid. But do you need to stockpile a six-month food supply? The answer is yes.

 Airtight Food Storage Container Set

-- Prolonged Freshness - These clear four-sided dry food storage containers have 4 sided locking lids that keep things airtight and leak proof.
-Perfect for storing flour, sugar, snacks, chips, coffee, cereal, pasta, nuts and much more.
+- Keeps Food Fresh - These clear four-sided dry food storage containers have locking lids that are perfect for storing flour, sugar, coffee, cereal, pasta, nuts, soup, juice, and any other leftover food item.
+Stores liquids, solids, and granulated powders

 Store What You Eat And Eat What You Store